MLHale/insure-container-sec/milestone_3.md

 ### Secure Communication Amongst Containers Results

 By use of the previous architecture, the team was able to fulfill each of the four scenarios described above.
 In addition to proving SSH capabilites for each scenario, the team also determined the efficiency of each scenario.
-For each scenario, the same text file was sent via SCP.
+For each scenario, the same one gigabyte text file was sent via SCP.
 Specific findings are discussed below.

 **Scenario One and Two -** Transferred a 1GB file, The file was transferred in 0.1 seconds.
 The file was sent at a speed of 17259.09 bytes per second and was received at a speed of 22673.3 bytes per second.

 **Scenario Three -** Transferred a 1GB file, The file was transferred in 0.1 seconds.
 The file was sent at a speed of 26659.3 bytes per second and was received at a speed of 35381.2 bytes per second.

 **Scenario Four-** Transferred a 1GB file, The file was transferred in 32.9 seconds.
 The file was sent at a speed of 30402188.4 bytes per second and was received at a speed of 5130.4 bytes per second.

+The results of file transfer speed are surprising.
+As noted above, the file was transferred in nearly same amount of time in scenarios one and two and three.
+However, unlike scenarios one and two, scenario three required the file to be transferred to another VM.
+Thus, the fact it took approximately 32.8 more seconds to transfer between three VMs in scenario four is an anomaly.

 ## Test Platform Architecture